Building an Ecommerce Website

-B2C ecommerce websites are those that focus on the customer, which is why they’re more focused on video demos and multiple payment options.
+B2C ecommerce websites focus on the customer, which is why they’re more focused on video demos and multiple payment options.

-However, B2B ecommerce sites are less concerned with their customers as they’re just trying to increase sales by using premium themes or a headless approach.
+However, B2B ecommerce sites are less concerned with their customers as they’re just trying to increase ecommerce sale by using premium themes or a headless approach.

-B2B websites are typically long, detailed, and focus on converting visitors to prospects.
-B2C ecommerce websites are shorter, simpler, and target the needs of people who use the product or service purchased.
+B2B websites are typically long, detailed, and focused on converting visitors to prospects.
+On the other hand, B2C ecommerce websites are shorter, simpler, and target the needs of people who use the product or service purchased.

 The customer is always right.
-Marketing professionals, who are traditionally targeting B2B audiences, should be aware of these biases and use them to their advantage when designing marketing campaigns for their companies.
+However, marketing professionals, traditionally targeting B2B audiences, should be aware of these biases and use them to their advantage when designing marketing campaigns for their companies.

 A B2B is involved in the purchasing process.
 In contrast, a purchase decision in the B2C space often involves an emotional or event-driven decision.
 The main goal of creating an ecommerce website is to generate leads and not for immediate sales.

 The purchase process for ecommerce consumers is one that constantly changes.
-When they discover a good offer, it’s almost too late because all retailers’ websites have plug-and-play integration with top payment services like Square, PayPal, and Stripe.
+When they discover a good offer, it’s almost too late because all retailers’ websites have plug-and-play integration with top payment services like Square Online, PayPal, Google Pay, and Stripe.
 Shopify even has its payment solution: Shopify Payments.

-When setting up a payment processor, make sure you pick the best option for your company.
+When setting up a payment processor, pick the best option for your company.
 There are many options to choose from – cryptocurrency processors, plug-and-play services, and ecommerce platforms such as Shopify.
-Entrepreneurs should configure taxes to be collected from shoppers accordingly after choosing your platform of choice or creating one on their own.
+In addition, entrepreneurs should configure taxes to be collected from shoppers accordingly after choosing their website builder or creating one independently.